Dead People Server

 Johnny Hart (cartoonist) -- Dead.
 Stroke (while cartooning).
 Died April 7, 2007.
 Born February 18, 1931.
 Creator of B.C. and The Wizard of Id, died on the same day as Barry Nelson.
 Home Page IMDb

 Kitty Carlisle Hart (actress/game show participant) -- Dead.
 Died April 17, 2007.
 Born September 3, 1910.
 Regular on To Tell the Truth, performed with the Marx Brothers in Night at the Opera, widow of the playwright Moss Hart, performed in a night club when she was 96 years old.
-Home Page IBDB IMDb
+Home Page twitter IBDB IMDb Obituary FindAGrave

 Mary Hart (ET anchor) -- Alive.
 Born November 8, 1951.
 Entertainment Tonight co-host since 1982, ten of them with John Tesh.
 IMDb